ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 You are responsible for maintaining and ensuring the availability of all instance components.
 It is recommended that you plan for backup or high availability of all management components.
 For more information, see [Backing up components](/docs/services/vmwaresolutions?topic=vmware-solutions-solution_backingup).

+Backup operations are not supported for vCenter Server with NSX-T instances.
+{:important}

 ## Services for vCenter Server instances
 {: #vc_planning-addon-services}

 You can order add-on services for your instance base on your needs, for example, disaster recovery.
 For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices).

-Services are supported for vCenter Server with NSX-T instances.
+Add-on services are not supported for vCenter Server with NSX-T instances.
-{:note}
+{:important}

 ### Planning for VMware HCX
 {: #vc_planning-addon-services-hcx}